dballaelliott/allston/README.md

 Overview
 ---------------------------------

 Stata's default graphics don't look that good.
-This program provides two replacement schemes that look better.
+This program provides three replacement schemes that look better.
 You can check out some pictures of what these schemes look like in the [Screenshots](#screenshots) section below.
-Note that these scheme options - for instance, placing the content of legends outside the graph region - can always be overrided.
-The purpose of these schemes is to provide default options that are closer to what you might want and look better out of the box.

 Installation
 ---------------------------------